Predicting Geometric Errors and Failures in Additive Manufacturing: Conclusions

 \section{Conclusions}

 We have reported on the development of a framework for predicting errors and failures in additive manufacturing.
-To this end, we have introduced: \begin{itemize} \item[(i)] A method for predicting dimensional errors that may occur when printing a 3D model.
-This method has been verified on Binder Jetting technology.
-However, it can be extended to work for other technologies as well, if a similar data acquisition scheme is used for accurately reconstructing the fabricated object. \item[(ii)] An approach to estimating the probability of a CAD model to be fabricated without significant failures or errors that make it inappropriate for a specific application.
-This approach has been verified for three technologies (FDM, Binder Jetting and Material Jetting) but can be easily extended for other technologies as data for the fidelity and robustness of the fabricated objects become available for these technologies as well. \end{itemize}
+To this end, we introduced the following: \begin{itemize} \item[(i)] A method for predicting dimensional errors that may occur when printing a 3D model.
+This method was verified using BJ technology.
+However, it can be extended to other technologies as well, if a similar data acquisition scheme is used to accurately reconstruct the fabricated object. \item[(ii)] An approach to estimate the probability of a CAD model to be fabricated without significant failures or errors that make it unsuitable for a specific application.
+This approach has been verified for three technologies (FDM, BJ and MJ) but can be easily extended to other technologies as data for the fidelity and robustness of the fabricated objects become available for these technologies as well. \end{itemize}

-A promising research direction is the automated correction of the original CAD model or the corresponding mesh so as to transform parts with high probability of failure.
-Also, the use on convolutional neural networks may provide even better predictions for dimensional errors when applied to the mesh graph by detecting error-prone topological patterns.
+A promising research direction is the automated correction of the original CAD model or the corresponding mesh to transform parts with a high probability of failure.
+In addition, the use of convolutional neural networks may provide even better predictions for dimensional errors when applied to a mesh graph by detecting error-prone topological patterns.

-In the present work only part characteristics related to structural robustness and detail capture were used for characterizing printability.
-In future work, additional part characteristics such as escape holes and moving/connected parts can be investigated and incorporated to the printability framework.
+In the present study, only part characteristics related to structural robustness and detail capture were used to characterize printability.
+In future work, additional part characteristics such as escape holes and moving/connected parts can be investigated and incorporated into the printability framework.